Metatime-Technology-Inc/pool-contracts/README.md

 ## Events

 - `Swept(address receiver, uint256 amount)`: Emitted when leftover tokens are swept to the owner.
-- `CanClaim(address indexed beneficiary, uint256 amount)`: Emitted when a beneficiary can claim tokens.
 - `HasClaimed(address indexed beneficiary, uint256 amount)`: Emitted when a beneficiary has claimed tokens.
 - `PoolParamsUpdated(uint256 newStartTime, uint256 newEndTime, uint256 newDistributionRate, uint256 newPeriodLength, uint256 newClaimableAmount)`: Emitted when pool parameters are updated.